alombatti/Rewrite-in-Dask/README.md

 - JupyterHub on Hadoop https://jcrist.github.io/jupyterhub-on-hadoop/index.html

 As you can see, the assignment is more open ended.
 Use this as a opportunity to explore, and don't be afraid of recording failed experiments in the notebook, if they are properly explained and described.

+Acknowledgments:

+We would like to thank our 'Advance Python' Professor, Mr. Juan Luis Cano, for his entertaining way of teaching classes and for helping us to understand what Python is all about.
+He was the one with this amazing idea of creating a new Python library and thanks to him, we now know more about how development works.

+Support:
+For questions about the project or any other remarks, please find below the email adress of the creator of this library: a.lombatti@student.ie.edu

+Author:
+Alberto Lombatti